Find Trade Colleges

 Full Precision Metal Working at New Castle School of Trades Report

-Triangle Tech - Dubois did quite well in this year’s ranking of the most popular places for precision metal working students to get a associate degree.
-It came in at #7 on the list.
-Located in the rural area of Falls Creek, Triangle Tech - Dubois is a private for-profit college with a small student population.
+With a ranking of #7, Triangle Tech - Dubois did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
+Located in the rural area of Falls Creek, Triangle Tech - Dubois is a private for-profit school with a fairly small student population.

 About 15% of the students majoring in precision metal working at the school are women while 85% are male.